-The Partnership intends to invest all the Available Funds of each Class in Flow-Through Shares of Resource Companies pursuant to Investment Agreements between the Partnership, on behalf of a Class, and Resource Companies which will obligate such Resource Companies to incur and renounce Eligible Expenditures in an amount equal to the purchase price of the Flow-Through Shares.
-In each case, the principal business of the Resource Companies will be: (i) mineral exploration, development and production; (ii) oil and gas exploration, development and production; or (iii) participation in renewable energy and energy-efficient projects that incur certain start-up phase costs, with the relative weightings between sectors being dependent on prevailing market conditions.
-Pursuant to the terms of the Investment Agreements, Eligible Expenditures will be renounced to the Partnership with an effective date no later than December 31, 2014.
-The Investment Agreements entered into by the Partnership during 2014 may permit a Resource Company to incur Eligible Expenditures in 2015, provided that the Resource Company agrees to renounce such Eligible Expenditures to the Partnership with an effective date of December 31, 2014.
+Companies will be: (i) mineral exploration, development and production; (ii) oil and gas exploration, development and production; or (iii) participation in renewable energy and energy-efficient projects that incur certain start-up phase costs, with the relative weightings between sectors being dependent on prevailing market conditions.
+Pursuant to the terms of the Investment Agreements, Eligible Expenditures will be renounced to the Partnership with an effective date no later than December 31, 2015.
+The Investment Agreements entered into by the Partnership during 2015 may permit a Resource Company to incur Eligible Expenditures in 2016, provided that the Resource Company agrees to renounce such Eligible Expenditures to the Partnership with an effective date of December 31, 2015.
 Any Resource Company will be liable to the Partnership if it fails to satisfy such obligations.
 Following the Partnership's investment in Flow-Through Shares, Limited Partners who have sufficient income, subject to certain limitations, will be entitled to claim certain deductions from income with respect to Eligible Expenditures incurred and renounced to the Partnership and then allocated to the Limited Partners.
 See Item 6, "Income Tax Consequences and RRSP Eligibility".